(336) 475-1614 - General Dentist - Thomasville

 The concept of a “filling” is replacing and restoring your tooth structure that is damaged due to decay or fracture with a material.
 We will replace old, broken-down amalgam/metal fillings that contain traces of mercury with white fillings (composites) to restore your smile and teeth to a more natural look and feel.
 With today’s advancements, no longer will you have to suffer the embarrassment of unsightly and unhealthy silver/mercury fillings or metal margins of the past.
 Eliminate the dark, black appearance in your teeth with new-age, state-of-the-art, tooth-colored resin or porcelain materials placed by our cosmetic dentist right here in Thomasville.

 A crown is a custom-made covering that fits over an original tooth that is either decayed, damaged or cracked.
 We utilize CEREC technology to provide you with custom, porcelain crowns.

-A bridge is a dental device that fills a space that a tooth previously occupied.
+A bridge is a dental device made by a dentist that fills a space that a tooth previously occupied.
 A bridge may be necessary to prevent:

 There are three main types of bridges, namely:

-An extraction is the complete removal of a tooth.
+An extraction is the complete removal of a tooth by a dentist.
 Extractions are sometimes necessary if a primary tooth is preventing the normal eruption of a permanent tooth, if the tooth has suffered extensive tooth decay or trauma that cannot be repaired, if the patient has gum disease, or if the tooth is impacted (usually the wisdom teeth).
 Depending on the complexity of the case, an extraction can be performed surgically or non-surgically.
-A mild anesthesia is used to ensure your child is as comfortable as possible throughout the procedure.
+A mild anesthesia is used to ensure you are as comfortable as possible throughout the procedure.